 The Americans had built Camp Colombia in October 1942 and in April the following year it became the headquarters of the US 6th Army.
 However, General MacArthur’s headquarter was moved to a new base at Hollandia, Dutch New Guinea once it was liberated in June 1944.

 Wacol now became the Dutch headquarters.
-Situated across Ipswich Road from the Wacol railway station, Camp Columbia comprised of offices, barracks, accommodation huts and an internal road network.
+Situated across Ipswich Road close to the Wacol railway station, Camp Columbia comprised of offices, barracks, accommodation huts and an internal road network.

 The last people left Camp Columbia in 1947.
 The largest part of the site was turned into a prison complex – The Brisbane Correctional Centre.